SSU-DCN/fault-detection/docs/anisble-playbook/kubernetes-the-hard-way/README.md

 ```
 $ ansible -i hosts main.yaml
 ```
-Change the variables in ca.yaml
+Note: Some variables in ca.yaml needs to be changed before running.